Sandringham House, Museum & Gardens

 An ideal place for the whole family to visit for a fantastic day out on Royal Deeside.
 The castle, with its fairytale turrets, is a superb example of a 16th-century tower house

-Dalemain Historic House & Gardens
+Dalemain Mansion and Historic Gardens

 Behind the impressive pink ashlar façade lies the real surprise of Dalemain - its sheer variety.
 The history of the house stretches from Saxon times to early Georgian and has been in the same family since 1679